awsteiner/o2scl/doc/o2scl/sphinx/design.rst

 important principle is that the library should add functionality to the user while at the same time retaining as much freedom for the user as possible and allowing for ease of use and extensibility.
-To that end,
+A few recommendations:

 - The classes which utilize user-specified functions should be able to operate on member functions without requiring a particular inheritance structure,
-- The interfaces ought to be generic so that the user can create new classes which perform related numerical tasks through inheritance.
+- The interfaces should be generic where possible so that the user can create new classes which perform related numerical tasks through inheritance.
-- The classes should not use static variables or status functions.
+- The classes should avoid static variables or static functions.
 - Const-correctness and type-safety should be respected wherever possible.
-- The design should be somewhat compatible with GSL.

 Header file dependencies
 ------------------------